DenisK1002/kNN/README.md

 Arguments:
 1. path to dataset as csv file
 2. the amount of neighbours a datapoint needs to consider
-3. the distance calulation method.
+3. the distance calculation method.
 There is euclidean and manhattan as valid distance arguments.

 The default parameters are "", 1, "euclidean"